 Short-term Care: Rehospitalizations

-This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is typically a correlation between having fewer hospitalizations and the quality of rehabilitation services.
+This indicates the number of rehospitalizations per 1,000 days of short-term care.
+There is a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits